bhavana-05/Covid19-Data-Analyis/README.md

   - Active Cases vs New Cases: **0.989**
   - New Cases vs Discharges: **0.970**

-- **Interpretation**: COVID-19 spread and its effects followed highly predictable patterns.
+- COVID-19 spread and its effects followed highly predictable patterns.
 Districts with high new cases also experienced higher deaths and discharges.

 ### 2. Box Plot Analysis: Outlier Detection
 - **Outliers (New Cases on 11 May 2021):**